-REDIRECTION OF TRADE CHARGE PARCELS.
+REDIRECTION OF CASH-ON-DELIVERY PARCELS.

-- r.
-Trade Charge parcels may be redirected if the new country of destination maintains with the country of origin an exchange of Trade Charge parcels.
-In this case, the parcels shall be accompanied by the Trade Charge Money Order forms prepared by the service of origin.
-The new office of destination shall act in the settlement of the Trade Charge as if the parcel had been directly consigned to it in the first instance. - 2.
-In the case of an application for redirection to a country which does not maintain an exchange of Trade Charge parcels with the country of origin, the parcels shall be treated as undeliverable.
+- I. Cash-on-Delivery parcels may be redirected if the new country of destination maintains with the country of origin an exchange of Cash-on-Delivery parcels.
+In this case, the parcels shall be accompanied by the Trade Charge Money Order forms prepared by the Office of origin.
+The new Office of destination shall act in the settlement of the Trade Charge as if the parcel had been directly consigned to it in the first instance. - 2.
+In the case of an application for redirection to a country which does not maintain an exchange of Cash-on-Delivery parcels with the country of origin, the parcels shall be treated as undeliverable.